Master of Legal Studies (MLS) Programs in North Carolina

 Many students are attracted to careers in the law without wanting to become practicing attorneys.
 Instead of obtaining a Juris Doctor (J.D.), they can pursue a Master of Legal Studies (MLS), which prepares students for careers where it’s important to understand or work within the law but not litigate.
 Learn more about master’s in legal studies programs in North Carolina and the potential career outlook in this state.

-While the ABA does not extend its accreditation to legal studies, master’s in legal studies programs may request acquiescence from ABA.
-Additionally, those interested in an MLS program in North Carolina should make sure prospective institutions are accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-North Carolina residents who want to pursue an online degree hosted by a college or university outside of the state should make sure the proper authority accredits the school.
+The ABA’s accreditation focuses on the J.D., but ABA-approved law schools may offer non-J.D. programs. programs (like an MLS/MSL) that the ABA may acquiesce in.
+Acquiescence is not ABA approval of the non-J.D. degree.
+Additionally, those interested in an MLS program in North Carolina should confirm that the university is institutionally accredited, typically by the Southern Association of Colleges and Schools Commission on Colleges.
+North Carolina residents who want to pursue an online degree hosted by a college or university outside of the state should confirm that the school holds recognized institutional accreditation.

-Two law schools in North Carolina offer a master’s in legal studies program with acquiescence by the ABA – Master of Studies in Law (MSL) at Law Wake Forest University, and Master of Legal Studies at Northeastern University.
-And both of them offer concentrations in Business Law, Health Law and Human Resources.
-Intellectual Property Law is also available.
+Two law schools in North Carolina offer a master’s in legal studies program with acquiescence by the ABA – Master of Studies in Law (MSL) at Law Wake Forest University, and North Carolina residents can also consider online MLS programs from out-of-state schools, such as Northeastern University (Boston, MA).

 Sponsored Online MLS and Law Programs